Authentication

 RefreshOAuthToken errors when no refresh token is stored — the user must

 re-authenticate.
-Security-sensitive surface: route changes here through
+Security-sensitive code: route changes here through

 the auth audit gate before merge.